sascha432/TinyPwm/README.md

 I2C has been tested with Arduino UNO, Nano and the ESP8266 Examples of I2C commands can be found in [tinypwm.h](https://github.com/sascha432/TinyPwm/blob/main/include/tinypwm.h)

-## TODOs
+## Default PINs

-Storing modified configuration in the EEPROM
+PB0 / pin 5 = SDA
+PB2 / pin 7 = SCL
+PB1 / pin 6 = PWM output
+PB3 / pin 2 = ADC #1
+PB4 / pin 3 = ADC #2

-## PWM Output Channel
+## PWM Output

-Pin 1 can be used to output a PWM signal with a given frequency from 488 to 65535Hz.
+PB1 can be used to output a PWM signal with a given frequency from 488 to 65535Hz.
 For different frequencies timer1 can be programmed directly

 ### PWM frequency